ion124-0/pm-bgm-repro/README.md

 - before or during Star Spirits healing Mario after the first Bowser fight
 - after taking control near Goomba Village and entering the Goomba house

+I also found that doing single existing-call edits also doesn't crash.
+I changed the title-screen bgm_set_song(..., VOL_LEVEL_FULL) final argument to 0 in bgm_player.c.
+It muted the second title-screen song without crashing.
+When I try to apply it to many songs, it black screens upon startup.
+I also tried changing bgm in snd_interface.c track-mute approach, and it also crashed at startup; then I changed about 509 BGM calls the occurring files within the src folder, but that also crashed on startup.

 ## Included here

 - source diffs for bgm-control experiments